productmanagers/productmanagers.github.io/blog/_posts/2014-03-19-how-do-you-get-a-job-with-no-prior-pm-experience.md

 6. Emphasize other relevant strengths, but remember to focus on the team\'s needs and not your skills

 All of these cues can help mitigate the risk of someone applying for a role without prior experience in the field.

-###Talk to us

-We believe in healthy communication.
-We want to hear from you.

-If you have ideas, posts, or links you would like to share in a future post, please share it with us [via this form](http://goo.gl/OIsy17).

-Also, we want to hear from you about [future event ideas](http://goo.gl/OnxAj2).